-Eric J. Hörst (pronounced “Hirst”) is an accomplished climber of more than 30 years, and he is recognized internationally as a leading authority on climbing performance.
+Eric J. Hörst (pronounced “Hurst”) is an accomplished climber of more than 35 years, and he is recognized internationally as a leading authority on climbing performance.
 Eric has been a training products design consultant for NICROS since 1994, and he now serves as the Editor of the NICROS Training Center.

-A student and teacher of climbing performance, Eric has personally helped train hundreds of climbers, and his training books and concepts have spread around the world to climbers in nearly 50 countries.
+A student and teacher of climbing performance, Eric has personally helped train hundreds of climbers, and his training books and concepts have spread around the world to climbers in more than 50 countries.

 He is widely recognized for his innovative practice methods and training tools, and Eric has written several books on the subject including the classics How To Climb 5.12 (1997), and Training For Climbing (2003).
 His latest books are Learning to Climb Indoors (2006), Conditioning for Climbers (2007), and Maximum Climbing (2010).
 Several of his books have foreign translations.

-He has written over 60 magazine articles on the subject, appeared on numerous TV broadcasts, and his techniques have been featured in magazines such as Climbing, Rock & Ice, Dead Point, Outside, Muscle Media, Men’s Health, Fortune, Men’s Journal, Alpen, Mountain, and National Geographic Adventure.
-Eric also produces monthly Training podcasts for Podclimber.com; these podcasts are available in the NICROS Training Center.
+He has written over 70 magazine articles on the subject, appeared on numerous TV broadcasts, and his techniques have been featured in magazines such as Climbing, Rock & Ice, Dead Point, Outside, Muscle Media, Men’s Health, Fortune, Men’s Journal, Alpen, Mountain, and National Geographic Adventure.

-Media requests for interviews or editorial content, please contact Eric using the NICROS TC “Ask Eric” question form, or email him at Horst@TrainingForClimbing.com.
+Media requests for interviews or editorial content, please contact Eric using the NICROS TC “Ask Eric” question form, or contact him at his Web site: www.TrainingForClimbing.com